 Manufacturer: Munier Editeur d’Art – 20 postcards in a booklet.

 The 12 postcards in this collection manufactured under the name of Munier Editeur d’Art come from a postcard booklet.
 These booklets were quite popular at one time in France.
-I know of two of them related to Vence but I’m sure there must be more.
-The second one is manufactured by Edition Pleint, Collection La Cigogne and Rostan & Munier.
+I now have four of them related to Vence but I’m sure there must be more.
+The other three are manufactured by Edition Pleint, Collection La Cigogne and Rostan & Munier.